 Pressure washers consume a significant amount of water, which can be wasteful and detrimental to the environment, especially in areas with water scarcity.
 Additionally, the high-pressure water stream can cause run-off and lead to the contamination of nearby water sources.
 By cleaning concrete steps without a pressure washer, you can minimize water usage and reduce your environmental impact.

-See also Is Pressure Washing A Deck Bad
+See also What Is The Smallest Pressure Washer

 Alternative cleaning methods, such as using a scrub brush or a hose with a lower water flow, are more environmentally friendly options that still effectively remove dirt and stains from concrete steps.